SZ-ZHANG/ECON900_ps1/README.md

 Homework_parse.py gets the information from the scraped HTML page.

-DataClean.R clean the data set.
+DataClean.R cleans the data set.

 ## Web Scraping